sven-nm/simple_splitter/README.md

 ## Let's chat !

-Any improvement suggestion/ideas are welcome !
+Any improvements, suggestions and ideas are welcome !